cheanlin07/Pima-Indian-Women-Diabetes-Analysis/README.md

 What are the biggest factors contributing to the diagnosis of diabetes in women?

 ### Project Description:
 The goal of this project is to analyze and understand what causes Pima Indian women to have diabetes.
 We used several statistical methods to perform data analysis and generate predictive models (train/test).
-The main goal is to use the results that are generated from the models to find out the biggest factors that cause diabetes.
+The main goal is to use the results that are generated from the models to find out the biggest factors that cause diabetes and provide suggestions that can potentially prevent diabetes.

 ### Statistical Methods:
-Logistic Regression, Decision Trees
+Logistic Regression, Decision Trees, RandomForest